mietek/pol/README.md

 To avoid impossible difficulties, you should be careful to write your single-user program with the following constraints:

--   Reserve an index register for a user pointer, the origin of the user's dictionary, andd *use* this index.
+-   Reserve an index register for a user pointer, the origin of the user's dictionary, and *use* this index.
 That is, treat the dictionary as relative, even though you needn't.
 -   Make all code re-entrant.
 At least all code within which a user might relinquish control - which turns out to be most code.

 Do this if you have the slightest intention of implementing a many-user version.
 This violates the Basic Principle, but we're dealing with such basic issues as to be worth it.